CatalanGate: Scandal

 Collaboration between potential victims and Citizen Lab helped identify at least 65 people supposedly attacked or infected with the spyware, 63 of them with Pegasus and 4 with Candiru (two victims were targeted using both).
 The actual figure could be higher as Citizen Lab's tools are developed for use with iOS systems and, in Spain, Android devices predominate (80% of the total in 2021).
 A selection of the cases was also analyzed by Amnesty International's Tech Lab, and the results independently validated the forensic methodology used.
 Virtually all incidents correspond to the period between 2017 and 2020 (although Jordi Sànchez suffered an attempted infection via SMS in 2015).

 In its report, Citizen Lab states that "while we do not attribute the operation to a specific government entity at this time, the circumstantial evidence shows a strong link to the Spanish government, especially given the nature of the individuals targeted, the timing of the attacks, and the fact that Spain is listed as a client of NSO Group".

-Once the scandal reached Spanish parliament, government officials produced documentation to certify that 29 people were indeed subject to government surveillance, fully approved by the Supreme Court of Justice and according to legal procedure.
-The surveilled people included past and serving elected officials and regional authorities belonging to parties involved in the 2017 Catalan Independence referendum.
+Once the scandal reached the Spanish parliament, government officials produced documentation to certify that 29 people were indeed subject to government surveillance, fully approved by the Supreme Court of Justice and according to legal procedure.
+The people surveilled included past and serving elected officials and regional authorities belonging to parties involved in the 2017 Catalan Independence referendum.